developer-zebra/developer-zebra-site/src/mx/overview/index.md

 ### Mobility Extensions (MX)

-MX is the umbrella term used to refer collectively to the entire experience offered by Zebra Android devices.
-This means that MX represents all the value that a BSP offers over and above that provided by AOSP, including:
+MX is the umbrella term used to refer collectively to the experience and configuration capabilities offered by Zebra Android devices.
+MX represents all the value that a BSP offers over and above that provided by the Android operating system, including:

-* Changes and extensions to the Core Operating System (as implemented by OSX)
+* Changes and extensions to the Android OS (implemented by Zebra OSX)
-* Value-Add Features (i.e. Multi-User, Whitelisting)
+* Value-Add features such as key mapping and threat management
 * The MX Management Framework (MXMF)
 * Configuration Service Providers (CSPs)
 * Changes and extensions to standard applications (i.e. Settings UI, Browser, Email Client, etc.)